These Twice Baked Bacon & Egg Potatoes are perfect for brunch! Our boys love this twice baked potato recipe so much they have them just for breakfast!

 - Carefully unwrap the potatoes, let cool a few minutes, then cut lengthwise in half.

-- Scoop out most of the potato, leaving a half inch border around the edges and place in a large bowl.
+- Scoop out most of the potato, leaving a border around the edges and place in a large bowl.

 - Season the potato skins with salt and pepper.

-- Mash with a potato masher or press through a ricer.
+- Mash the insides of the potatoes with a potato masher or press through a ricer.
+Add the milk, cheese, scallions and chopped bacon and the salt and pepper.

 - Mix well to combine, then divide the filling evenly into the 6 potato halves.

-- Make a well in the center of the filling with the back of a spoon, large enough to hold an egg.
+- Make a hole in the center of the filling with the back of a spoon, large enough to hold the egg.

 - Crack one egg into each well, don’t worry if some spills over, and carefully place in the oven to bake.

-- Bake 20-25 minutes at 375 until the white of the egg is white and opaque.
+- Bake 20-25 minutes until the white of the egg is set.

 - If you like a runny yolk, serve these immediately.
 If you like a more firm yolk, you can let them sit for a few minutes or up to 15 at room temperature.